The Downfall of Nick Pivetta

 Nick Pivetta has pitched his way out of the Phillies’ rotation.
 (Eric Hartline-USA Today Sports)

 Philadelphia Phillies starter Nick Pivetta showed enough promise last year to be a Wire Troll All-Star, so we forgive you if you were betting on better results from him this season.
-In fact, if you weren’t taking the odds he was going to take the next step in 2019, you probably need to read this Unibet review.

 Unfortunately, we were all dead wrong on this one.